MicrosoftDocs/dynamics-365-fraud-protection/content/risk-support.md

 ---
 author: josaw1
-description: This topic explains how you can use Microsoft Dynamics 365 Fraud Protection to support your customers. ms.author: josaw ms.date: 04/02/2021 ms.topic: conceptual
+description: This article explains how you can use Microsoft Dynamics 365 Fraud Protection to support your customers. ms.author: josaw ms.date: 04/02/2021 ms.topic: conceptual